oshiomah1/oshiomah1.github.io/_posts/2021-2-26-Week_6_Walkthrough.md

 On your local computer, install Aliview, which we'll be using to view your alignment: https://ormbunkar.se/aliview/

 Now use cyberduck or SCP to download your multiple sequence alignment to your computer.
 Open Aliview, and use it to open this multiple sequence alignment file.
 What do you see?
 Are there regions of conservation?
 Is it particularly gappy?
 This is just to give you an idea of what your data looks like and what you're actually working with.

+You may want to delete partial sequences- i.e. rows that are comprised primarily of gaps- before building your tree.

 It's common practice to trim your alignment before building a phylogenetic tree- that is, to remove columns from your alignment that consist primarily of gaps.
 This often helps to construct more reliable and robust trees, but the best way to do this is subject of debate within the field.
 It's also quite common to trim specifically at the beginning and end of the alignment.